rust-lang/book/second-edition/nostarch/chapter15.md

 In the beginning of this section, we said that `Rc<T>` only allows you to share data for multiple parts of your program to read through immutable references to the `T` value the `Rc<T>` contains.
-If `Rc<T>` let us have a mutable reference, we'd run into the problem that the borrowing rules disallow that we discussed in Chapter 4: two mutable borrows to the same place can cause data races and inconsistencies.
+If `Rc<T>` let us have a mutable reference, we’d run into the problem that the borrowing rules disallow that we discussed in Chapter 4: two mutable borrows to the same place can cause data races and inconsistencies.
 But mutating data is very useful!
-In the next section, we'll discuss the interior mutability pattern and the `RefCell<T>` type that we can use in conjunction with an `Rc<T>` to work with this restriction on immutability.
+In the next section, we’ll discuss the interior mutability pattern and the `RefCell<T>` type that we can use in conjunction with an `Rc<T>` to work with this restriction on immutability.